yush2106/stm32-labs/20-lcd-up-counter/README.md

 ## Up Counter on LCD

-Conntects pin4 to pin9 (PC4 to PC9) with the 1602A LCD.
-Then, increase counter number and display it in every second.
+NUCLEO L476RG conntects pin4 to pin9 (PC4 to PC9) with the 1602A LCD.
+Then, it increase counter number and display it in every second.

 ## Process step